vijendra1125/Evolution-of-DL-Based-End-to-End-2D-Image-Semantic-Segmentation/README.md

 # Evolution-of-DL-Based-End-to-End-Sementic-Segmentation
-In this repository we focus to compile noticable research done in the field of end to end semantic segmentation of 2D-images using Deep Learning(DL).
+In this repository I focus on compiling noticable research done in the field of end to end semantic segmentation of 2D-images using Deep Learning(DL).
+Hopefully I will also add some implementaiton too in future.

 ## Survey
 * 20170422 [A Review on Deep Learning Techniques Applied to Semantic Segmentation](https://arxiv.org/abs/1704.06857)